smochan/spaceX/README.md

 - In index.js there is two main function getText() and renderFlight().
     - In getText(), fetch method is used to make a get request from the api and then the data received from that request is converted to a json object.
     - In renderFlight(), full URL is created by combining three query flight_year, launch_succes and, landing_succes.
 Next we call getText() function by providing full url as a argument to fetch the required data.
-Then we used the data we got to store it in html string one by using forEach loop.
+Then we used the data we got to store it in html string one by one using forEach loop and change the inner html of missions.
 - In index.js file, whenever a button(year or launch/landing succes) is pressed a event is triggered and it checks if the button pressed was already pressed or not.
-    - If it was already pressed then it removes that query from url and make get request with modified url and then renders the missions using renderFlight() function.
+    - If it was already pressed then it removes that query from the url and make a get request with modified url and then renders the missions using renderFlight() function.
-    - Otherwise it adds the query in the url corresponding to the button pressed and make get request with modified url and then renders the missions using renderFlight() function.
+    - Otherwise it adds the query in the url corresponding to the button pressed and make a get request with modified url and then renders the missions using renderFlight() function.